 “As my practice has started to incorporate film and an obsession with archival material from Black Baltimore’s past, I couldn’t have dreamed up a better scenario than to have a residency at institutions like The Parkway and The Enoch Pratt.
 I’m really looking forward to sharpening my craft and burying myself in the kind of research that, when shared, can inspire and inform others who are also yearning to learn more.”

-A monthly conversation series hosted by Lawrence Burney that gets to the root of key musical and cultural moments, eras, and events throughout history in the Baltimore area.
+Lawrence Burney will host a conversation series that gets to the root of key musical and cultural moments, eras, and events throughout history in the Baltimore area.
 The conversations will include the voices of scholars/experts as well as former participants on subjects such as Pennsylvania Avenue’s legacy of jazz, local gospel powerhouses, and literature from Baltimore’s liberation movements in the early 20th century.
 The talks will be held at SNF Parkway Theater.

 True Laurels Film Series